AndPotap/halfpres_gps/README.md

 ## Introduction

 In this paper, we show how to speed up Gaussian processes by representing numbers in lower precision, while retaining accuracy.
 These methods involve a modification to conjugate gradients with re-orthogonalization, compact kernels, pre-conditioners, and mixed-precision representations.
-In many cases, these approaches can be used as a drop-in replacement for standard Gaussian process routines, or combined with other approaches to scalability.
+In many cases, these approaches can be used as a drop-in replacement for standard Gaussian process routines, or combined with other scalable inference approaches.
+In short, you should try this out!

 Please cite our work if you find it useful:
 ```bibtex